fairlearn/fairlearn/docs/user_guide/datasets.rst

 ^^^^^^^^^^^^^^^^^

-The Boston Housing dataset is one of the datasets currently callable in fairlearn's *datasets* module.
+The Boston Housing dataset is one of the datasets currently callable in :mod:`fairlearn.datasets` module.
 In the past, it has commonly been used for benchmarking in popular machine learning libraries, including scikit-learn and open-ml.
 However, as the machine learning community has developed awareness about fairness issues with popular benchmarking datasets, the Boston Housing